-Can Insurance Companies Deny Claims for Preexisting Conditions?
+Can My Car Insurance Companies Deny My Claim due to Preexisting Conditions?

 Posted on Thursday, December 1st, 2022 at 7:43 pm

 A car accident is terrifying and stressful.
 If you were injured sometime before the crash, the insurance company might try to deny your claim or reduce your settlement, claiming that the injuries you say are accident-related are older than the crash.
+Car insurance companies deny claims for preexisting conditions frequently.
 A preexisting condition can negatively affect your case, preventing you from recovering the total amount of money owed for your injury.

-Here, we discuss everything you need to know about preexisting conditions and what you should do if the insurer denies your claim.
+Here, we discuss everything you need about preexisting conditions and what to do if the insurer denies your claim.

 What Is a Preexisting Condition?